Code-Institute-Submissions/story-chain/README.md

 Log In

 - Click the 'Log in" button in the navigation menu.
 The user is lead to a log in form.
 Same rules apply as the register form.
-Only one password field present.
 - After a successful login, the user is redirected to their profile page.

 Read Story

-- When clicking on the Read More link on a story on the home page, a new page opens and the full story can be read.
+- When clicking on the Read More link on a story on the home page, a new page opens and the full story (with chains if there are some) can be read.
 - If the user is also the author of the story, a 'edit' and 'delete' button appears.
 If the user is not the author, these buttons do not show.
 - If the 'edit' button is clicked, a form opens up, that allows the author to edit both the title and the content.
 Both fields need to be filled.
 When the 'edit story' button is clicked, an appropriate flash message is shown and the user is redirected to the 'Read Story' page.